FloList/GCE_NN/README.md

 The data is made available with the permission of the authors, and everybody using the data for a publication should cite these papers.

+(The data selection criteria can be found in arXiv:2107.09070.)

 ## Getting started
 First, clone the repository via
 ````